-21647. (a) Whenever any peace officer has probable cause to believe that property, except coins, monetized bullion, or "commercial grade ingots" as defined in subdivision (d) of Section 21627, in the possession of a pawnbroker, secondhand dealer, or coin dealer licensed pawnbroker or secondhand dealer is stolen, the peace officer may shall place a hold on the property for a period not to exceed 90 days.
-When a peace officer places a hold on the property, the peace officer shall give the pawnbroker, secondhand dealer, or coin dealer licensed pawnbroker or secondhand dealer a written notice at the time the hold is placed, describing the item or items to be held.
-During that period the pawnbroker, secondhand dealer, or coin dealer licensed pawnbroker or secondhand dealer shall not release or dispose of the property, except pursuant to a court order or upon receipt of a written authorization signed by any peace officer who is a member of the law enforcement agency of which the peace officer placing the hold on the property is a member.
-A pawnbroker, secondhand property dealer, or coin dealer 9 SB 762 licensed pawnbroker or secondhand dealer shall not be subject to civil liability for compliance with this section.
+21647. (a) Whenever any If a peace officer has probable cause to believe that property, except coins, monetized bullion, or "commercial grade ingots" as defined in subdivision (d) of Section 21627, in the possession of a licensed pawnbroker or secondhand dealer is lost, stolen, or embezzled, the peace officer-shall may place a hold on the property for a period not to exceed 90 days.
+When a peace officer places a hold on the property, the peace officer shall give the licensed pawnbroker or secondhand dealer a written notice at the time the hold is placed, describing the item or items to be held.
+During that period the peace officer may take custody of the property as evidence or leave it with the licensed pawnbroker or secondhand dealer.
+If the peace officer placing the hold leaves the item with the licensed pawnbroker or secondhand dealer, that pawnbroker or secondhand dealer shall not release or dispose of the property, except pursuant to a court order or upon receipt of a written authorization signed by any peace officer who is a member of the law enforcement agency of which the peace officer placing the hold on the property is a member.
+A licensed pawnbroker or secondhand dealer-shall is not be subject to civil liability for compliance with this section.